-The majority of the courses are taught by the student's local pastor, and they are often scheduled as a part of the congregation's offerings for adult spiritual growth; this minimizes the additional work for the pastor and expands the variety of opportunities for nurture within the congregation.
-Where there are interested individuals and congregations in geographic proximity, pastors are able to take turns and share the teaching load of the courses.
-Some of the courses can also be taught by an outside instructor as a weekend seminar.
+The majority of the courses are taught by the student's local pastor or staff minister, and they are often scheduled as a part of the congregation's offerings for adult spiritual growth; which minimizes the additional work for the pastor and expands the variety of opportunities for nurturing within the congregation.
+Where there are interested individuals and congregations in geographic proximity, pastors often take turns and share the teaching load.
+Five of the courses can also be taught by an outside instructor as a one-day seminar. (noted in brochure)

-The final component of the program, the only element that is not offered locally, is a 10-day Capstone Session split between New Ulm, Minnesota, and Milwaukee and Mequon, Wisconsin.
+The final component of the program, the only element that is not offered locally, is a 8-day Capstone Session split between New Ulm, Minnesota, and Milwaukee and Mequon, Wisconsin.
 Students typically participate in the Capstone after completing the other program requirements.